commonsguy/cwac-presentation/README.markdown

 Note that it is safe to call `startService()` on the service multiple times, if you do not know whether the service is already running and need to ensure that it is running now.

+Note that using this on Android 7.1+, where a `TYPE_SYSTEM_ALERT` window is used, requires the user to go into Settings and allow your app to draw over other apps.

+On Android O and higher, **please** use multi-display instead of `PresentationService`.

 JavaDocs
 --------